Friedrich Nietzsche: Reading and influence

-In 1861 Nietzsche wrote an enthusiastic essay on his "favorite poet," Friedrich Hölderlin, mostly forgotten at that time.
-He also expressed deep appreciation for Stifter's Indian Summer, Byron's Manfred and Twain's Tom Sawyer.
+In 1861 Nietzsche wrote an enthusiastic essay on his "favourite poet," Friedrich Hölderlin, mostly forgotten at that time.
+He also expressed deep appreciation for Adalbert Stifter's Indian Summer, Lord Byron's Manfred and Mark Twain's Tom Sawyer.

+A translation by Louis Jacolliot of the Calcutta version of the ancient Hindu text the Manusmriti was reviewed by Nietzsche.
+He commented on it both favourably and unfavourably: